simsip-admin/InApp/index.md

 ## Xamarin Forms Dependency Service for In-App Purchases

 The challenge with cross-platform in-app purchasing (IAP) is that the transaction flows are so different across iOS and Android.
-In the game Linerunner 3D, I wanted a consistent interface to code against for IAP.
+In the game [Linerunner 3D](http://linerunner3d.com "Linerunner 3D") Linerunner 3D, I wanted a consistent interface to code against for IAP.
 While I was able to accomplish this, the code-base was shared code not PCL so I ended up with a lot of #defines.
 With Xamarin.Forms and the DependencyService we have a cleaner way of exposing platform-specific functionality exposed via a consistent API.
 This sample exposes platform specific IAP functionality via a single interface that can be consumed in a Xamarin.Forms PCL.

 <img src="images/screenshot-ios-inapp.PNG" width="40%">  <img src="images/screenshot-android-inapp.png" width="40%">